SrezonAhmed/PendumilationPrime/README.md

 # Pendumilation

-A physics simulation program that shows how wave functions works and how different factors affect it, a swinging pendulum is used to show the mathematical changes in the wave function.
+This is JavaFX physics simulation program that shows how wave functions works and how different factors affect it, a swinging pendulum is used to show the mathematical changes in the wave function.

 ## UML Diagram